treeverse/lakeFS/docs/howto/garbage-collection.md

        <REPO_NAME> <REGION>
    ```

-   In case we would like to always run the uncommitted GC without backup, passing `--conf spark.hadoop.lakefs.gc.do_sweep=true` to theprevious command will perform both steps.
+   In case we would like to always run the uncommitted GC without backup, passing `--conf spark.hadoop.lakefs.gc.do_sweep=true` to the previous command will perform both steps.

 5. Restore - in any case we would like to undo and restore the data from from our backup.
 The following command will copy the objects back from the backup location using the information stored under the specific mark id.